dendronhq/handbook/handbook/area.team.sop.submit-a-pull-request-easy.md

 ## Prerequisites

-If you are new to git, see [New to Git - GitKraken Client Documentation](https://support.gitkraken.com/start-here/guide/) for a primer on git
+If you are new to git, see [[Git|dendron://dendron.dendron-site/dendron.concepts.git]]

 ## Quickstart
 1. Install the github client > https://desktop.github.com/